Learn the keys to building a strong financial engine to manage and grow your business.

 Next, you need to consider profitability.
 Most business owners understand profitability fundamentally.
 If you have positive cash flow, meaning you take in more money than you spend, your business is profitable.

 However, as an owner looking to grow your business, it’s important to look at what’s driving those numbers at a more detailed level.
-You need to analyze what makes up your profit margin by adding up the costs that go into delivering your product/service.
+You need to analyze what makes up your profit margin by adding up the costs of delivering your product/service.

 Profitability Per Widget